 As of January 2014 we greatly increased our coverage in the United States and Canada with access to North American radar data.
 We also continued to add coverage in South America, especially in Brazil.
 South Africa, southeast Asia, India, Australia, Eastern China, and Japan also saw tremendous increases in coverage.
 All the while we continued to add receivers in Europe to add coverage at lower altitudes.

 A year later in February 2015, our coverage had grown in South America, expanding in Brazil, Colombia, Venezuela, and Chile, especially.
 Our coverage in Mexico grew significantly, as did our ADS-B and MLAT coverage in the United States and Canada.
 Our coverage in Russia expanded east and north covering many more flights between Europe and east Asia.
 We also installed our first receiver in Antarctica in December 2015.

-Today, we’re continuing to expand our coverage area, pushing north and south with new receivers in places like Yellowknife and Resolute in Canada and Ushuaia in Argentina.
-We’re also working hard to expand our transoceanic coverage with new receivers on a number of islands in the Atlantic and Pacific Oceans.
-We’re also testing space-based ADS-B reception using nano-satellites, like the Gomspace GOMX-3.
+In 2016, we continued to expand our coverage area, pushing north and south with new receivers in places like Yellowknife and Resolute in Canada and Ushuaia in Argentina.
+We also worked hard to expand our transoceanic coverage with new receivers on a number of islands in the Atlantic and Pacific Oceans.

 We are always looking for new receiver hosts.
 Especially if you or someone you know lives in a remote location, please apply to host a receiver.
 All of our receiver hosts get a free Flightradar24 Business Subscription.
 If you’re interested, please apply today.
 If you’d you like more information about our application process, you can read more about it in our blog post.

 If you prefer to use your own hardware and have a Raspberry Pi you can now help us increase MLAT coverage as well.
-Please see our Raspberry Pi page for more information and to begin sharing data today.
+Please see our Build your own receiver page for more information and to begin sharing data today.